 What is required to be on display in your classroom, and what would you like to display?

 Most classrooms need a space to display anchor charts, vocabulary, and student work.
 Some also require focus walls, calendars, and school-wide expectations.
 Make a list of the wall displays that are required in your classroom and the displays you would like to have in your classroom.
+I love having a “Welcome” bulletin board with all of my students names!

 Back to School Tip #3: Storage